AsdfHAHA/LGUMathlol/README.md

 LGUMath is Nothing Related To Math (lol)

-LGUMath is actually a game for unblocked games!
+LGUMath is actually a site for unblocked games!

 In LGUMath we have: